seiszhang/ucerf3-etas-results/2019_08_03-ComCatM7p1_ci38457511_28DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/14 11:16:05 UTC, 19 weeks after the simulation start time.
+Last updated at 2019/12/21 15:55:35 UTC, 140.5 days after the simulation start time.

-Total matching ComCat events found: 264
+Total matching ComCat events found: 284

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*